 Students are admitted who are strong academically, show an aptitude for research, and whose interests match well with the interests of a program faculty member.
 A previous degree in psychology is not required, although prior coursework in psychology is highly recommended.
 Students whose interests do not coincide with the foci of the Applied Social and Community Psychology program will not be considered for admission.
 Candidates from underrepresented populations are strongly encouraged to apply.

 Several items are required before an application is complete.
-These include the Graduate School application, a personal statement applicable to the program in which you are interested, transcripts of all previous academic work, and three letters of recommendation.
+These include the Graduate School application, transcripts of all previous academic work, and three letters of recommendation.
 Scores on the General GRE must be provided.
 The Psychology Subject Test is recommended, but is not required.
 The TOEFL is required for most international students.
 More specific details on what is needed, where to obtain the appropriate forms, and/or how to submit required information is available in the graduate section of the department website.